gphics/ruffle/server/Storage/readme.md

 ### Description

-The storage microservice is responsible for saving media files on amazons3 bucket
+The storage microservice is responsible for CRUD operations o the Storage model.
+Media files are saved on amazons3 bucket

+#### Local Port = 5050

+### Models:
+    > Storage

 ### Routes
 > Base route = storage